China–Poland relations: Early contact

-In the late 19th century and early 20th century, when Poland remained partitioned and occupied by neighbouring powers, thousands of Polish emigrants, including engineers, architects, doctors, teachers, many of them political refugees, settled in Manchuria (Northeast China) and greatly contributed to the foundation and development of the Chinese Eastern Railway and the city of Harbin.
-The founder of the city was Polish engineer Adam Szydłowski, who also was Harbin's first mayor, while the city's layout was planned by Polish engineer Stanisław Jokisz, and other Polish engineers were also responsible for its construction.
+In the late 19th century and early 20th century, when Poland remained partitioned and occupied by neighbouring powers, thousands of Polish emigrants, including engineers, architects, doctors, teachers, many of them political refugees, settled in Manchuria and greatly contributed to the foundation and development of the Chinese Eastern Railway and the city of Harbin.
+The founder and first mayor of Harbin was Polish engineer Adam Szydłowski.
+The city's layout was planned by Polish engineer Stanisław Jokisz, and other Polish engineers were also responsible for its construction.
 Poles established a prosperous and influential community in the city, with Polish press, schools, organizations, churches (including the present-day Sacred Heart of Jesus Cathedral) and sports teams, and peacefully co-existed with the city's other ethnicities including the Chinese.
 Many Poles were employed at the Chinese Eastern Railway, which was managed at the time by Polish railway engineer Stanisław Kierbedź.
 Tadeusz Nowkuński was the head physician of the central hospital of the Chinese Eastern Railway, active in fighting the plague and cholera epidemics in Manchuria.
 Poles introduced sugar beet cultivation to China and established the country's first brewery, now known as the Harbin Brewery.
 Poles also established the first steam mills, metallurgical plants, and furniture and cigarette factories in Manchuria.
-Several Polish writers, including Teodor Parnicki, Edward Kajdański and Kazimierz Grochowski, either were born or spent part of their childhood or adulthood in Harbin, before eventually moving to Poland, where they popularized knowledge about China and East Asia.
+Several Polish writers, including Teodor Parnicki, Edward Kajdański and Kazimierz Grochowski, were either born or spent part of their childhood or adulthood in Harbin, before eventually moving to Poland, where they popularized knowledge about China and East Asia.